-The Greater Litanies (excerpted from Rubricae generales):
+The Minor Litanies (excerpted from Rubricae generales):

-82. According to conditions and customs varying from one church to another and from one place to another … a procession is held on this day, in which the Litany of Saints is said with its accompanying prayers.
+82. According to conditions and customs varying from one church to another and from one place to another … a procession is held on this day, in which the Litany of the Saints is said with its accompanying prayers.
 The petitions of the litany are not doubled.

 83. If a procession cannot be held, … special supplications [may be said], which shall include the Litany of the Saints and the other prayers customarily said in procession.

 86. The rogation Mass is regularly to be said after the procession….
 It is fitting, however, that the rogation Mass be said even after the special supplications which take the place of the procession, even if these services are held in the evening.
 [It is a II class votive Mass, per RG 346.]

 87. The minor litanies or Rogation days, of themselves, are assigned to the Monday, Tuesday and Wednesday before the feast of the Ascension of our Lord.